SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students possess basic knowledge on threat scenarios, as well as on how security measures for IT systems work and how effective they are.
+Upon completing this course, alumni possess basic knowledge on threat scenarios, as well as on how security measures for IT systems work and how effective they are.

 Superior module: